99.9%

 this overhaul of the minor league programs and

-then, starting after the 2025 season,will take over as
+then, starting after the 2025 season, will take over as

 POBO.
 Bloom’s new deal runs from October 2025

+through 2030.
 How will Bloom’s overall be funded?

 Although not directly stated but quite implied,